This document demonstrates how to connect components together using capabilities and additional tools for parent components to manage their children.

 }

-At runtime, the client component connects to the capability handles populated in its namespace using the fuchsia.io protocol.
-The Fuchsia component library works with the generated FIDL bindings to wrap these handles and provide a structured interface for communicating over the channel:
+At runtime, the client component opens paths populated in its namespace using the fuchsia.io protocol in order to acquire capabilities provided by other components.
+The Fuchsia component library works with the generated FIDL bindings to provide a structured interface for communicating over the channel:

 Rust